bjpicciano/SWEN-440-Ordering-System/README.md

 drivers.

 ## Development
 The **Online Ordering System** was developed using the Java language.
-The developers used IntelliJ IDEA, atom, and vsCode as their principle development tools.
-Development work was done in both Ubuntu and Windows 10.
+The developers used the IntelliJ IDEA IDE, and DB Browser for SQLite for their principle development tools.
-However, the customer has explicitly asked that the final product run on Windows 10.

 The orderSys.properties and product.db file's changes are not tracked in git because of:
 ```git update-index --skip-worktree <file> ```